Little Village Foundation: Notable events

 Following the release of their album, Mariachi Mestizo was invited to play in a showcase at Carnegie Hall in New York.
 The performance took place on April 10, 2017.
 The group also performed at New York's Lincoln Center in 2018.

-Formed a partnership in 2020 with Arhoolie Foundation, the non-profit that continues the mission of Chris Strachwitz and his Arhoolie Records, joining together to co-produce "Working from Home", a series of concerts that provide a revenue stream for artists across the U.S. who are housebound because of coronavirus and unable to perform elsewhere.
+Formed a partnership in 2020 with Arhoolie Foundation, the non-profit that continues the mission of Chris Strachwitz and his Arhoolie Records, joining to co-produce "Working from Home", a series of concerts that provide a revenue stream for artists across the U.S. who are housebound because of coronavirus and unable to perform elsewhere.
 The shows are recorded and broadcast via social media with viewers contributing to virtual tip jars for each performance.
 All monies raised go directly to the artists involved, and LVF and Arhoolie provide matching funds for the first $500 raised per show.
-Ten shows were recorded in the series in 2020–21, including broadcasts from Seligstein and Horowitz of Veretski Pass, Casey Van Beek and the Delta Groove, John "Blues" Boyd, Aki Kumar and Rome Yamilov, Wilson Savoy, Mary Flower, Familia Longoria, The Sons of the Soul Revivers, Xochitl and Anai Morales, and C.J.
+Ten shows were recorded in the series in 2020 to 2021, including broadcasts from Seligstein and Horowitz of Veretski Pass, Casey Van Beek and the Delta Groove, John "Blues" Boyd, Aki Kumar and Rome Yamilov, Wilson Savoy, Mary Flower, Familia Longoria, The Sons of the Soul Revivers, Xochitl and Anai Morales, and C.J.
 Chenier.